LinkedInLearning/advanced-mongodb-code-challenges-2504707/chapter-2/challenge-1/README.md

 ## Challenge

-Use find() and `findOne()` to run the following queries in the customers collection:
+Use `findOne()` to run the following queries:

-1. Return an order by it's ID using 'find()'
-1. Return an order by it's ID using `findOne()`
+1. Return the customer id associated with an order, given an order id
-1. Return a customer associated with an order.
+1. Return the full customer document associated with an order, given an order id
-   - Use Compass or a `find()` to first find a valid order id
    - Use `findOne()` to obtain a customer id from an order and then use that to return a customer using `findOne()`) with that ID.
 This should be a nested call.

+Note: Begin by using Compass or a `find()` to first find a valid order id and work these queries with that _id

 ### Hints